 Now you are ready to frost the cooled baked pumpkin bars.

 It is best to place dabs of frosting on the baked bars.
-Use a frosting spreader to evenly spread the cream cheese frosting.
+Use an offset spatula to evenly spread the cream cheese frosting.

-Once the cream cheese frosting is applied, it is best to refrigerate the bars for 60 minutes or more before they are cut into pieces.
+Once the cream cheese frosting is applied, it is best to refrigerate the bars for 60 minutes or more before they are cut into squares.

 Storing the Bars